Splinter (Teenage Mutant Ninja Turtles): Video games

 Splinter appears as a supporting character in most video games based on the Teenage Mutant Ninja Turtles franchise.
 In Teenage Mutant Ninja Turtles on the Nintendo Entertainment System, he transforms back into a human if the player reaches the ending.
 Splinter is a playable character in the 2003 video game, Teenage Mutant Ninja Turtles 2: Battle Nexus, TMNT: Mutant Melee, TMNT: Smash Up and Teenage Mutant Ninja Turtles: Shredder's Revenge.
+Splinter appears as a supporting character in Nickelodeon All-Star Brawl 2 with Hoon Lee reprising his role.
+In December 2023, he was added to Fortnite as an outfit.